shirdoo/heroku-buildpack-recompose/README.md

 frozen-springs-75068 3
 ```

-Create a `Procfile.recompose` with the command to start your app:
+Create a `bin/web` with the command to start your app:

 ```
-web: sh bin/start
+# your code goes here
+java -jar targetmyapp.jar
 ```